Access the Maternity and Infant Care (MIC) database by logging into your account which will take you to your My MIDIRS profileGo to the MIC database

 The Maternity and Infant Care (MIC) database is included in your MIDIRS Midwifery Digest subscription.

-Update frequency: Approximately 100 records per day added by our team of dedicated librarians
+Update frequency: Approximately 100 records are added each day

 Coverage: earliest record is dated 1857, with comprehensive coverage from 1988 onwards

 Subjects covered: Maternity services, midwifery profession and practice worldwide, pregnancy, labour and birth, postnatal health, and care of the infant up to six weeks, infant feeding, and more!

 Journal coverage: Over 400 English-language journals and other sources are indexed, including a range of grey literature.
 See here for the full title list.

 The Maternity and Infant Care (MIC) database takes the stress out of searching for research materials by scouring our database of over 300,000 articles at the click of a button.